romaingrx/ml-notebooks/vae/README.md

 # Core problem

+> I'm not 100% sure that there are no mistakes in these notations.

 We want to learn the distribution of $p(x|z)$ to be able to generate new samples of the data by sampling $z \sim p(z)$ and then $x \sim p(x|z)$.

 The main objective is to maximize the log-likelihood of our data, basically learning the distribution of the data, i.e.